Working in Glasgow

 Glasgow was named Europe’s Secret Capital of Music in 2004, so it’s more than likely that you’ll discover some up-and-coming music as a resident.

-If you fancy a post-work tipple, head to the longest bar in Europe.
-If such an architectural marvel won’t convince you, maybe the £3.99 cocktails will.
+If you fancy a post-work tipple, head to Longest bar in Glasgow.
+If such an architectural marvel won’t convince you, maybe the Scottish drink prices will.

-- Check out a contemporary art exhibition at the Centre for Contemporary Arts, or see how art meets industry at Tramway - a former tram depot turned art space.
-Experience Charles Rennie Mackintosh’s famous and iconic architecture over an afternoon tea at the Willow Tea Rooms.
+- Experience Charles Rennie Mackintosh’s famous and iconic architecture over an afternoon tea at the Willow Tea Rooms.

 - Vegans need not miss out - Glasgow is frequently hailed the UK’s vegan capital.